andrewwiik/iOS-Blocks/README.md

 ### How do I get set up? ###

-There's no massive dependancies, although you'll need to create a makefile to get this working unfortunately. :(
+There's no massive dependancies, although you may need to grab the same set of headers I'm using if you hit annoying compiling stuff.
+If so, I'll send the .zip of them your way.

 It links against UIKit and Foundation, so nothing out of the ordinary.